thebaysix/oedipus/react-frontend/PROJECT_SUMMARY.md

 ## 🎯 Overview

-The Oedipus React frontend is a professional, standalone web application for comparative analysis of AI model outputs.
+The Oedipus React frontend is a professional, standalone web application for comparative analysis of AI model completions.
 Built with React 18 and TypeScript, it provides a **simple and snappy** single-page interface where users can upload datasets via drag-and-drop, perform statistical comparisons, and gain actionable insights for AI model evaluation.

 ## 🚀 Key Features Implemented

 ### 1. **Drag-and-Drop Dataset Upload**
 - Multi-file upload support with real-time validation
 - Automatic CSV parsing and schema detection
-- Column mapping for input/output dataset types
+- Column mapping for input/completion dataset types
 - Rich file preview with error handling
 - File size and row count validation